OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 Now it's time to check that the vCenter import has been succesful.
 In ``Infrastructure --> Hosts`` check vCenter has been imported, and if all the ESX hosts are available:

+.. note:: Take into account that one vCenter cluster (with all its ESX hosts) will be represented as one vOneCloud host.

 .. image:: /images/import_vcenter_esx_view.png
     :align: center

 Step 4.
 Instantiate a VM Template
 ---------------------------------

 Everything is ready!
-Now vOneCloud is prepared to launch VM.
+Now vOneCloud is prepared to manage Virtual Machines.
 In Sunstone, go to ``Virtual Resources --> Templates``, select one of the templates imported in **Step 2** and click on Instantiate.

-You can keep track of the VM.
+Now you will be able to control the lifecycle of the VM.

 More information on available operations over VMs `here <http://docs.opennebula.org/4.10/user/virtual_resource_management/vm_guide_2.html>`__.